All bills

 The Bottom Line

-If your kids play online games or use social media, the state is looking to radically change how those apps operate in Colorado.
-This bill forces maximum privacy settings for minors, bans late-night push notifications, and slaps a new 5% fee on in-game purchases like loot boxes to fund public schools.
-It's a massive shift in how tech companies will have to handle users under 18.
+If your kids play Fortnite or scroll TikTok, this bill changes how those platforms operate in Colorado.
+It forces gaming and social media companies to enact strict privacy defaults for minors, bans late-night push notifications, and slaps a 5% state fee on digital video game purchases to fund public schools.

 What This Bill Actually Does